Thrinadh9963/projectONE/README.md

 # projectONE
 This is my first repository.
 <br>
-My name is Thrinadh reddy jonnala.
+My name is Thrinadh reddy jonnala(project one).